-Since the concept of a “new world order” helped to usher in a new era in global trade some 30+ years ago with the end of the Cold War, barriers to trade have continued to tumble.
-“GATT” (the “General Agreement on Tariffs and Trade” continuing rounds of global trade talks that began in 1947 under United States leadership) gave way to the World Trade Organization (WTO) in 1995.
+Since the “new world order” ushered in a new era in global trade some 30 years ago with the end of the Cold War, barriers to trade have continued to tumble.
+“GATT” (the “General Agreement on Tariffs and Trade” rounds of global trade talks that began in 1947) gave way to the World Trade Organization (WTO) in 1995.
 New rules were applied, and trade continued to become “more liberalized”.
 Corporate interests responded with dispersal of many their operations.

 Large manufacturing companies spread out their sourcing to many new areas of the world, building a substantial network of suppliers in far-off lands.
 Mid-sized and smaller firms followed the example and began to source globally.
-Manufacturing moved from “home country” to be situated in many other countries over time.
+Manufacturing moved from “home country” to many other countries over time.

-As companies set up their operations in many countries and sourced almost everywhere on the globe; fleets of cargo vessels plied the seas with stacks of containers on their decks.
+As companies set up their operations in many countries and sourced almost everywhere; fleets of cargo vessels plied the seas with stacks of containers on their decks.

-Result: today’s diverse, complex, spread out networks of tier one, two and three suppliers, and non-home country factories and facilities — many in China and East Asia and Pacifica nations — have dramatically changed the face and very nature of “home country companies” (such as those based in North America and Western Europe).
+Result: today’s diverse, complex, spread out networks of tier one, two and three suppliers, many in China and East Asia and Pacifica nations, have dramatically changed the face of “home country companies” (such as in North America and Europe).

 Therein, we find the risk!
-Today we present two commentaries for you on today’s global supply chains and how to make these more links less risky and more sustainable — and to address the inherent risk in the global supply chain mix.
+Today we present two commentaries for you on today’s global supply chains and how to make these more links sustainable -- and to address the inherent risk in the supply chain mix.

 He suggests five steps in “the Pursuit of Sustainability” that spans the corporate enterprise.
 His five areas “ripe for improvement” include: sourcing; manufacturing; recycling; packaging; transportation.
-There are numerous tips in each of the categories that may be of value to your organization in his commentary.
+There are numerous tips in each of the categories that may be of value to your organization.

 Author David Cahn is global marketing director for Elemica, a Digital Supply Network for manufacturers that automates and provides visibility into supply chains.